-Let’s face it: only 30% of us are engaged at work.
-We got a problem with how people choose their careers.
+Let’s face it: less than 40% of us are engaged at work.
+There is a problem with how we choose our careers.

 Engaged people are people who have found jobs that offer them a fair level of satisfaction.
 Pay won’t do the trick.
 It is likely to be about having purpose or meaning.
 As Karen Dillon, co-author of bestseller How Will You Measure Your Life?, puts it: “Nobody wants to spend day after day in a job that doesn’t make them happy.
 How do you make sure yours does?”

 How do I choose a career that makes me happy?

 Our research offers a checklist with 4 key items.